mikee47/Sming-Graphics/Tools/rc/README.rst

 Scalable graphics could be implemented by creating a high-resolution drawing and then scaling it down.
-This could be done by overriding the Drawing::Reader class to scale co-ordinates appropriately.
+This could be done by overriding the Drawing::Reader class to scale coordinates appropriately.